 ABOUT THE BOOK/

 *This title is OUT OF STOCK.
-Please email firstname.lastname@example.org if you have to interest to purchase this title*
+Please email us at email@example.com if you wish to be informed when stock is available again.*

 GASPP - A Gay Anthology of Singapore Poetry and Prose - is Singapore's first anthology of writers who identify as gay, lesbian, bisexual, transgender and otherwise queer.
 It's the combined work of 35 authors, translators and editors, who've contributed poetry, short fiction, memoirs, essays and experimental writing in English, Mandarin and Malay.